Bad Lasagna Logo

 Hey there, I'm Cyn.
 This project is my playground for cozy-weird storytelling and maintaining a sustainable creative practice.

-It's a place where edible boyfriends, cosmic auditors, period fairies, and ancient not-dogs all coexist in a universe that's strange, sincere, and only slightly on fire.
+It's a place where edible boyfriends, cosmic auditors, period fairies, and ancient not-dogs all coexist in a universe that's strange and only slightly on fire.

 Thanks for reading and being part of my experiment.